ColeWestik/Electrical-Engineering-Personal-Project/Circuits/Parallel-Circuit-Project.md

 * Blue ≈ 2.8 V

 ## Amperage
-Parallel Circuits send voltage equal to the power source to each branch of the circuit.
+**Parallel Circuits** send voltage equal to the power source to each branch of the circuit.
 Given that the power source is a 9V battery, each branch recieves 9V minus the forward voltage of the LED.

-Using the voltage of each branch, combined with the resistance of each branch (1000Ω), the current can be determined using Ohms Law (I = V/R)
+Using the voltage of each branch and resistance of each branch (1000 Ω), the current can be determined using **Ohms Law (I = V/R).**

 #### Measured Current of each branch
 * Red = 7.2 mA